 This strategy achieves what it sets out to achieve, but it also has its drawbacks, such as added expenses, paperwork, and government filings.
 Roughly half the states in the country allow for the creation of something called a "limited liability limited partnership" to help get around the problem.

 Not sure whether you're eligible for an LLLP in your area?
 Contact your state's secretary of state or business bureau to learn more.

-To help get around the problem, roughly half of the states in the country allow for the creation of something called a limited liability limited partnership (or LLLP for short, sometimes called an LLP).
-Unlike a traditional limited partnership (or LP), the general partner or general partners of a limited liability limited partnership are not personally responsible for the debts incurred by the partnership unless he, she, or they agree to be through debt covenants or other contracts.
-This avoids the hassle of setting up multiple entities as a work-around to the law and lets states avoid unnecessary paperwork.
+Unlike a traditional limited partnership, the general partner of an LLLP is not personally responsible for the debts incurred by the partnership unless they agree to be responsible through debt covenants or other contracts.
+This avoids the hassle of setting up multiple entities as a workaround to the law.
+It lets states avoid unnecessary paperwork.

-By far, the most popular use of limited liability limited partnerships are in the real estate industry when a group of investors get together and build a project such as a hotel, apartment community, or commercial building.
-The investors are often more satisfied knowing they are not liable for the partnership’s debt and can only lose what they invested, whereas the would-have-been general partner that organized the project gets the same peace of mind now that he is shielded.
+One of the most popular uses of limited liability limited partnerships is in the real estate industry.
+An LLLP may be formed when a group of investors gets together and builds a project such as a hotel, apartment community, or commercial building.
+The investors are often more satisfied knowing that they aren't liable for the partnership’s debt.
+They can only lose what they've invested.
+The general partner has the same level of protection.